fsvreddit/toolboxnotesxfer/README.md

 A Devvit app to transfer and synchronise Toolbox usernotes to native Reddit mod notes

-This app supports bulk transfer of notes from Toolbox to Reddit mod notes, and once that's completed can also do incremental one-off transfers or live synchronisation of newly added notes in either or both direction.
+This app supports bulk transfer of notes from Toolbox to Reddit mod notes as well as live synchronisation between usernotes and mod notes.
+If sync is off then further incremental transfers can be done after the initial bulk.

 ## Bulk Transfer